jordan-checkoff/Website-Builder/README.md

 ## How to Use
 ### Step 1: Create Header
 First, open `src/UserData.js`.
-Change the `name` variable to your website's name, the `logo` variable to the link to your logo if applicable, and the 'pages' variable to a list of the pages on your website.
+Change the `name` variable to your website's name, the `logo` variable to the link to your logo, and the 'pages' variable to a list of the pages on your website.
+If you do not have a logo, set the variable to an empty string.
 Next, open `src/sections/Header.js`, and add all the components you want within `<HeadFootMaker>`.
 There are several components specifically useful for headers: `<Logo>` and `<Menu>`.
 The components will automatically line up in a row, so to form a column of components, just wrap those components in a `<div>` tag.
 Finally, apply any specifications to the `<HeadFooter>` component.

 ## Documentation
 ### HeadFootMaker
-**Description:** `<HeadFootMaker>` is used to make a customized header easily and quickly.
+**Description:** `<HeadFootMaker>` is used to make a customized header or footer easily and quickly.
 It offers several spacing options, as well as the option to add a navbar.

-**Parameters**
+**Parameters:**
-spacing={"center" | "left" | "right"} - sets horizontal spacing of components
+- spacing={"center" | "left" | "right"} - sets horizontal spacing of components
-align={"center" | "top" | "bottom"} - sets vertical spacing of components
+- align={"center" | "top" | "bottom"} - sets vertical spacing of components
-navbar={false | true} - adds a navbar
+- navbar={false | true} - adds a navbar
-width={"thin" | "wide"} - sets the width of the header
+- width={"thin" | "wide"} - sets the width of the header

+### Logo
+**Description:** `<Logo>` is used for either text or image logos.
+By default,